[DISCUSS] Foo Proposal

 Once the podling community starts feeling ready to graduate, they should make a self-assessment of that readiness.

 The Maturity Model maintained by the ASF’s Community Development PMC is a good canvas for that and can help discover things that might have been overlooked during incubation.
-The Maturity Model page includes links to example from graduate podlings.
+The Maturity Model page includes links to examples from graduate podlings.

 Once the community and its incubation mentors feel that the podling is ready to graduate, based on their readiness self-assessment, a [DISCUSS] thread is started on the Incubator general mailing list, proposing graduation and asking the Incubator PMC to review the podling.